 Engineers who complete this degree are prepared to solve the complex problems of today and manage tasks and projects successfully.
-For registered engineers, our Master’s Program for Mechanical Engineering is an academically based way to meet the continuing education requirements to maintain licensure.
+For registered engineers, our program is an academically based way to meet the continuing education requirements to maintain licensure.

 Mechanical Engineers use their ideas, knowledge, and creativity to create new technologies or products.
 Every field can use the help and expertise of a Mechanical Engineer to help solve or fix their problems.
 Mechanical Engineers design, create and test all forms of machines and tools that are used in every industry.